Series acceleration: Definition

+A series acceleration method is a sequence transformation that transforms the convergent sequences of partial sums of a series into more quickly convergent sequences of partial sums of an accelerated series with the same limit.
+If a series acceleration method is applied to a divergent series then the proper limit of the series is undefined, but the sequence transformation can still act usefully as an extrapolation method to an antilimit of the series.

-The mappings from the original to the transformed series may be linear (as defined in the article sequence transformations), or non-linear.
+The mappings from the original to the transformed series may be linear sequence transformations or non-linear sequence transformations.
 In general, the non-linear sequence transformations tend to be more powerful.

 Overview

 Two classical techniques for series acceleration are Euler's transformation of series and Kummer's transformation of series.
 A variety of much more rapidly convergent and special-case tools have been developed in the 20th century, including Richardson extrapolation, introduced by Lewis Fry Richardson in the early 20th century but also known and used by Katahiro Takebe in 1722; the Aitken delta-squared process, introduced by Alexander Aitken in 1926 but also known and used by Takakazu Seki in the 18th century; the epsilon method given by Peter Wynn in 1956; the Levin u-transform; and the Wilf-Zeilberger-Ekhad method or WZ method.